Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Numerical Study

 By a similar token, the differences in wind vs solar investment may be explained by the more accurate modeling of gas generators.
 When gas generators are modeled more faithfully, wind may have a more complementary load shape.
 Even today, ramping poses difficulties during early evening hours in which load is increasing and solar generation is rapidly decreasing.
 With solar capacity more than doubled, this effect will become even more pronounced.

 The storage state of charge for an exemplary week in August 2045 is shown in Fig \ref{fig:battery}.
 As expected, the state of charge is at its maximum in the late afternoon and its minimum in the early morning.
-A feature of note is that the state of charge maximum and minimum vary by roughly 30GWh per day.
+A feature of note is that the state of charge maximum and minimum vary by roughly 30GWh.
 This indicates that energy is being shared between days, behavior which is enabled by modeling longer representative periods.
 In contrast, if energy sharing is not allowed, as in the case of modeled days in RESOLVE, the state of charge must be equal at the beginning and end of the day.
 Also of note is that our model builds 5 less GW of storage, but only 6GWh less energy capacity.
 In 2045, our model builds battery storage with approximately 8 hour duration vs 7 hour in RESOLVE, and pumped storage with 100 hour duration vs 90 hour in RESOLVE.
-This may be an effect of modeling longer periods, representative weeks vs representative days.

 Yearly costs are shown in Fig \ref{fig:yearcosts}.
 Our model maintains lower operation costs in almost every year.
 Investment spending is higher in early years, but increases at an overall lower rate, resulting in lower investment costs in the second half of the study period.
 Costs shown in Fig \ref{fig:yearcosts} are yearly, including financing of investment from earlier years, and not adjusted for discount rate.
-As shown in Table \ref{tab:Total Costs}, with generation, investment, and maintenance costs included, our model presents a savings of $4 \%$, or 12 billion dollars through 2065.
+As shown in Table \ref{tab:Total Costs}, with generation, investment, and maintenance costs included but neglecting emission violations, our model presents a savings of $1.2 \%$, or 4 billion dollars through 2065.
 This includes all costs for CAISO as well as operating costs for the other WECC zones.
 As a reminder, investment in non-CAISO zones is exogenous, and CAISO investment has a limited impact on outside operating costs.
-When considering CAISO costs alone, our model saves 7\%.
+When considering CAISO costs alone, our model saves 1.9\%.